The 5 best places to live in Spain in 2023

 4. Málaga

-Expats love Málaga for what it has to offer – several museums, a distinct cuisine, a buzzing nightlife, colourful festivals and stunning yellow sand beaches.
+Expats love Málaga for what it has to offer – several museums, a distinct cuisine, a buzzing nightlife, colorful Andalusian festivals and stunning yellow sand beaches.
 And to make it better, the city offers good connectivity.
-With the third busiest airport in Spain and a reliable and cheap public transport, you’ll be able to travel within and outside of Málaga with ease.
+With the third busiest airport in Spain and reliable but cheap public transport, you’ll be able to travel within and outside of Málaga with ease.

 For those moving to Spain for the high quality of life, the lower cost of living in Málaga is definitely going to appeal to you.
-After all, Málaga is one of the cheapest places to live in Spain.
+Also, finding a rental in Málaga is very budget-friendly.

 Type of accommodationRental Price